Philippines Itinerary: 10 Days

 Things to Know Before Traveling to the Philippines:

-3. Uber is no longer available in Manila and has been taken over by Grab.
+4. Uber is no longer available in Manila and has been taken over by Grab.
+You may also book tuk-tuks with Grab, a compact three-wheeled bicycle with three seats in the back.
 The other alternative is to use unpredictable public transport.

-4. For short distances within towns and cities, tricycles, jeeps, and motorcycles are common modes of transportation.
+5. For short distances within towns and cities, tricycles, jeeps, and motorcycles are common modes of transportation.
 They are relatively inexpensive and allow for greater mobility.
+Avoid driving in Manila; the traffic and roads are horrific.

-7. Traveling on flights is not that expensive if booked in advance.
-Ferries are very reasonable.
+8. Traveling on flights is not that expensive if booked in advance.
+Ferries are an inexpensive, safe, and scenic mode of transportation between the islands.
 However, the Philippines has poor connectivity, and reaching a destination is usually tricky.
 To add to the woes, flights and ferries are often delayed, disrupting the carefully laid out plans.

 Manila, Philippines